decagraff/agar.io/README.md

+# Info
+You can run bots on Ubuntu, Linux, Windows, Mac.

 # MultiName
 [MultiName] Now you can use more names at once.
 How use it?
 In box for name type like this => Example: `Name1,Name2,Name3,...`